Designing a more mindful YouTube experience

 The timer's placements are noticeable without causing much mental drain, especially when it's on the header.
 Users liked that it's not an active timer counting up or down.

-Despite feeling self-conscious, users would keep the reminders on because the pop-ups help them stay mindful of their screen time without being too intrusive.
-Test participants would keep the reminders on, whether they follow them or not.
-They suggested allowing users to set their own interval for the “long usage” pop-ups.
+Despite feeling self-conscious, users found the reminders helpful in staying mindful of screen time and not too intrusive.
+They would keep the reminders on, whether they follow them or not.

 Redesigned Home feed to promote intentional usage